Nicki-Choquette/GOD_Project/README.md

 We also tried 2 degrees, which did significantly better.
 There were some minute distortions that were noticeably, however it still functioned effectively.
 These results are contained in `results/rotate_all_2_run`. (*Describe Further*)

-## We then wanted to be able to 1) alter the human images and 2) use our own images.
+## We then wanted to be able to use our own images.
 For this, we needed to be able to do similar preprocessing to what they had done.

 # Preprocessing Step 1: Openpose
 Followed this to ensure pre-requisites were met: https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation/1_prerequisites.md